MicrosoftDocs/microsoft-365-community/Community/powerplatformlicensingforcitizendeveloper.md

 These can only be added by tenant administrators with the licensing role.

+#### RPA and AI Builder
+An important distinction of the additional services is the integration with AI services and RPA.
+AI Builder was noted as an Add-on for any service but Microsoft has included an opportunity to consolidate costs for this service by creating a license group on Power Automate that includes 5000 AI Builder credits as well as a attended bot.
+It is important to understand the distinction between attended and unattended bots to determine the cost implications as well as to potentially drive the architecture choice for its use.
+The definition in the license guide is included here for quick reference:

+- Attended bot
+  - Triggered by an explicit user action on their workstation, i.e. a local or remote desktop
+  - Must operate concurrently with the user on the same workstation
+  - Can run more than one discrete process, but each process must be serialized to run sequentially
+- Unattended bot
+  - Runs autonomously without requiring user actuation o Can be deployed on a local or remote desktop, or other virtualized environment
+  - Can run more than one discrete process, but each process must be serialized to run sequentially
+  - Concurrent instances of a singular process require an additional unattended bot for each instance

+In Power Automate, 5,000 personal (as in tied to the flow) service credits are included which is actually a small fraction of the additional capacity bundles which start at 1,000,000 credits for $500 a month at the tenant level (shared with the organization).

+The alternative to the solutions using RPA or AI builder items are programs developed directly in Azure using the underlying systems behind these features.
+The cost may need to potentially be weighed against direct development efforts especially if there is already those projects in production.
+Because the "rate" the service credits are used is not published or is likely to change, the best way to control or manage costs will involve observations over time leveraging the Power Platform Admin reports and adjusting capacity or license assignments based on that.
+The new individual option makes for a cheaper "entry" point to make this determination of whether to go for tenant wide blocks of a million or individual blocks of 5 thousand.

 ## Next Steps

 ### Practical considerations for licensing selections for Power Apps and Power Automate